Maurizio Bolognini, Terri C. Smith,

 MAURIZIO BOLOGNINI.
 At the time it was perhaps not so obvious, but flows are the essence of our techno-anthropological environment, in which presence is expanded and replaced by flows of communication, and form is lost in a flow of images that are continuously changing and multiplying.
 Even when I first started I had little interest in static, completed images.
 I was more attracted by the variability and unpredictability of the fluid images that I could achieve by delegating the work to a machine.
 Using machines allowed me to add the dimension of time to the images, to transform them into streams generated in real time.
 Similarly, my interactive works used communication flows exchanged with the public, who could be connected to my machines via the mobile phone network.

 T.C.S.
-You seem to also experiment with access in the opposite direction, with your sealed Programmed Machines Programmed Machines, creating situations where images are being made but are hidden from view.
+You seem to also experiment with access in the opposite direction, with your Sealed Computers, creating situations where images are being made but are hidden from view.
 Can you describe the impulse behind and the context of those works?

 M.B.
 Twenty years ago I started working on the first Programmed Machines.
 These were computers I programmed to produce endless streams of minimal, abstract and out-of-control images.
 At that time I also began to seal some of these machines (Sealed Computers) by closing up the monitor buses with silicone, in such a way that they continued to produce images that no one would ever see.
 In the 1990s I programmed hundreds of machines – some sealed, some not; some interactive, some not – and many of them are still working now.